derhuerst/localaddress-agent/readme.md

 - `useExistingAddresses` – Use addresses defined in `ipAddresses` if they are assigned to the network interface *already*?
 Default: `true`
 - `addressAssignTimeout` – Timeout for assigning an IP address to the network interface.
 Default: 1s
 - `addressRemoveTimeout` – Timeout for removing an IP address from the network interface.
 Default: 1s
+- `minAddresses` – Minimum number of addresses to keep assigned/idle (once this amount has been reached once).
+Default: 10
+- `maxAddresses` – Minimum number of addresses to keep assigned/idle.
+Default: 50
 - `addressMaxIdleTime` – Time that assigned IP addresses have to be idle (unused) in order to be removed automatically.
 Default: 10m
 - `removeAddressesEvery` – How often to check for "stale" idle IP addresses.
 Default: 10s